 Harriet Tubman Home

-In 1896, Tubman risked her small life savings as the down-payment for a mortgage on the twenty-five acre tract of land next to her home that she purchased at auction.
-With the support of donations from the African Methodist Episcopal Zion Church and Auburn residents, Tubman erected a two and one-half story, clapboard structure on the property intended to be a haven for elderly former slaves.
+In 1896, Tubman risked her small life savings as the down payment for a mortgage on the twenty-five-acre tract of land next to the home that she purchased at auction.
+With the support of donations from the African Methodist Episcopal Zion Church and Auburn residents, Tubman erected a two-and-one-half-story, clapboard structure on the property intended to be a haven for elderly former slaves.

-When she was no longer able to afford to pay taxes on the property, Tubman donated it to the African Methodist Episcopal Zion Church in 1903, with the stipulation that she would hold a lifetime deed and that the site would be maintained as a home for “aged and indigent colored people.”
+When she could no longer afford to pay taxes on the property, Tubman donated it to the African Methodist Episcopal Zion Church in 1903, with the stipulation that she would hold a lifetime deed and that the organization would maintain the site as a home for “aged and indigent colored people.”

 For the next five years, a church-appointed board of trustees oversaw further improvements to the property, including the construction of a brick infirmary named in honor of John Brown.
 In 1908, the facility opened as the Harriet Tubman Home.
-By then in her late eighties, Tubman considered the project as “her last work.”
+By then in her late eighties, Tubman considered the project “her last work.”
 The facility continued to operate for its intended use until 1918.
-Today the Harriet Tubman Home for the Aged is maintained as a museum dedicated to preserving the humanitarian vision of its founder.
+Today the National Park Service maintains the Harriet Tubman Home for the Aged as a museum dedicated to preserving the humanitarian vision of its founder.

-As Tubman aged, the headaches and buzzing she experienced as a result of the head injury she sustained as a youth intensified.
-Sometime during the 1890s, she underwent brain surgery at Boston’s Massachusetts General Hospital to relieve her symptoms.
-Although the procedure did not completely eliminate her stabbing episodes, it did reduce her discomfort.
+As Tubman aged, the headaches and buzzing she experienced because of the head injury she sustained as a youth intensified.
+During the 1890s, she underwent brain surgery at Boston’s Massachusetts General Hospital to relieve her symptoms.
+Although the procedure did not eliminate her stabbing episodes, it reduced her discomfort.

 Eventually, old age, coupled with a hard life, began catching up with Tubman.
 Following an extended hospital stay in 1911, she moved from her home to the facility next door that bore her name.
 During the winter of 1913, Tubman developed pneumonia.
-As it became clear that her end was near, close friends and family gathered near her bedside.
+As her end approached, close friends and family gathered near her bedside.
 Harriet Tubman died on March 10, 1913, in the presence of her loved ones.
 Three days later, she was buried in Fort Hill Cemetery in Auburn with military honors.